 Organising the review

-Prior to the meeting, you should ensure the reviewee has completed and returned sections 1 & 2 of the Staff Review Form at least a week before the date of the agreed meeting.
+Prior to the meeting, you should make sure the reviewee has completed and returned sections 1 & 2 of the Staff Review Form at least a week before the date of the agreed meeting.

 The reviewee may also wish to ask for feedback from people who they work with using the Staff Feedback Request Form.
 This may be sent directly to you and not to the reviewee to preserve confidentiality.